On polynomials with given Hilbert function and applications: Acknowledgements

-\textbf{Acknowledgements.} AB is grateful to the INO-CNR BEC Center in Trento, Italy for access to their computational resources.
-AB and PMM thank Alessandro Gimigliano for the common invitation and hospitality at the Mathematical Department of Bologna.
-JJ thanks Jaros\l{}aw Buczy\'nski for fruitful discussions.
+JJ and KR thank Jaros{\l}aw Buczy\'{n}ski for fruitful discussions and the Homing Plus programme of Foundation for Polish Science, co-financed from European Union, Regional Development Fund for partial support of their mutual visits.
 PMM thanks Anthony Iarrobino and Jerzy Weyman for the invitation and hospitality at Northeastern University, and is grateful to Anthony Iarrobino for having introduced him to this subject and for very fruitful discussions.
-AB was partially supported by Project Galaad of INRIA Sophia Antipolis M\'editerran\'ee, France, Marie Curie Intra-European Fellowships for Carrer Development (FP7-PEOPLE-2009-IEF): ``DECONSTRUCT", GNSAGA of INDAM, Mathematical Department Giuseppe Peano of Turin, Italy, and Politecnico of Turin, Italy.
-JJ is a doctoral fellow at the Warsaw Center of Mathematics and Computer Science financed by the Polish program KNOW and a member of ``Computational complexity, generalised Waring type problems and tensor decompositions'' project within ``Canaletto'', the executive program for scientific and technological cooperation between Italy and Poland, 2013-2015.
-PMM was partially supported by Funda\c{c}\~ao para a Ci\^encia e Tecnologia, projects ``Geometria Alg\'{e}brica em Portugal'', PTDC/MAT/099275/2008, and ``Comunidade Portuguesa de Geometria Alg\'{e}brica'', PTDC/MAT-GEO/0675/2012, and by CIMA -- Centro de Investiga\c{c}\~{a}o em Matem\'{a}tica e Aplica\c{c}\~{o}es, Universidade de \'{E}vora, projects PEst-OE/MAT/UI0117/2011 and PEst-OE/MAT/UI0117/2014.
+He also thanks James Adler for help with language.
+AB was partially supported by Project Galaad of INRIA Sophia Antipolis M\'editerran\'ee, France, Marie Curie Intra-European Fellowships for Carrer Development (FP7-PEOPLE-2009-IEF): ``DECONSTRUCT'', GNSAGA of INDAM, Mathematical Department Giuseppe Peano of Turin, Italy, and Politecnico of Turin, Italy.
+JJ is a doctoral fellow at the Warsaw Center of Mathematics and Computer Science financed by the Polish program KNOW and by Polish National Science Center, project 2014/13/N/ST1/02640 and a member of ``Computational complexity, generalised Waring type problems and tensor decompositions'' project within ``Canaletto'', the executive program for scientific and technological cooperation between Italy and Poland, 2013-2015.
+PMM was partially supported by Funda\c{c}\~{a}o para a Ci\^{e}ncia e Tecnologia, projects ``Geometria Alg\'{e}brica em Portugal'', PTDC/MAT/099275/2008, ``Comunidade Portuguesa de Geometria Alg\'{e}brica'', PTDC/MAT-GEO/0675/2012, and sabbatical leave grant SFRH/BSAB/1392/2013, by CIMA -- Centro de Investiga\c{c}\~{a}o em Matem\'{a}tica e Aplica\c{c}\~{o}es, Universidade de \'{E}vora, projects PEst-OE/MAT/UI0117/2011 and PEst-OE/MAT/UI0117/2014, and by Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo, grant 2014/12558--9.
+KR was supported by the RCN project no 239015 ``Special Geometries''.